ChrisDuffley/stationPlaylist/addonuserguide.md

 1. Either you have custom names for your carts or saved your cart with a different name, or loaded other cart banks besides your own.
 Cart explorer will not pick up cart names for additional cart banks you insert into a cart bank (main, shift, control, alt).
 For example, if you have cart assignments for main cart bank and add cart entries from another user's main cart bank, cart explorer will not announce cart assignments from the added cart bank.
 For best results, do not load another cart bank apart from your own, or if you are the only user, do not add any other banks besides default user's cart banks.
 2. If one or more cart banks doesn't exist or your user name starts or ends with whitespace (" ").
 If this is the case, NVDA will report that some cart banks were not found and will not enter cart explorer.

+##### Reporting cart status

+By default, NVDA will report the name of the active (playing) cart.
+In addition, when a cart finishes, NVDA will say, "cart stopped".
+You can enable either or both announcements from add-on settings under status announcements.

 #### Music Library scan (local Studio only)